 Business units (BU) are unaware of the costs of their IT decisions.
 With infrequent communications of costs (or a singular line item in their budget to corporate IT), BUs have no visibility into what’s driving charges and consumption of cloud and on-prem infrastructure.
 When it’s all normalized into one view, BUs see IT costs without any options to change it.
 This is an opportunity-cost for public cloud (where costs are primarily driven by consumption) and on-prem infrastructure (where older platforms incur a high amount of capital expense overhead).

-Automated showback or chargeback of hybrid IT costs and services shape business demand by communicating the true costs of IT services.
+Automated showback or chargeback shapes business demand by communicating the true costs of IT services.
 Preferred services are promoted through incentivized pricing while expensive legacy applications are pushed into retirement with the full burden of old infrastructure and expensive maintenance.

-To manage supply and demand of hybrid IT, leverage showback and chargeback of hybrid IT services to influence demand and consumption.
+To manage supply and demand, leverage showback and chargeback to influence demand and consumption.
 A system of record for hybrid IT must:

-- Automate showback and chargeback of hybrid IT costs and services
+- Automate showback and chargeback of costs and services

 - Set service pricing based on true costs

 - Identify inefficiently deployed or underutilized infrastructure assets